rsavage2201/BerkelyCapstone/README.md

 **Module Description**
-1. Module 1: Stock Price Data Download. o	Download and visualize the historical adjusted closing prices for the "Big 5" technology companies over a fixed period (from January 1, 2022, to December 30, 2023). o	Output: A CSV file (combined_stock_data.csv) containing the cleaned and merged stock prices data for the five companies.
+1. Module 1: Stock Price Data Download.
+-	Download and visualize the historical adjusted closing prices for the "Big 5" technology companies over a fixed period (from January 1, 2022, to December 30, 2023).
+-	Output: A CSV file (combined_stock_data.csv) containing the cleaned and merged stock prices data for the five companies.
-2. Module 2: Crypto Currency Data Download o	Downloads historical cryptocurrency price data for specified assets for the date range and apply additional transformations to align with the stock data analysis. o	Output: The module generates a CSV file (crypto_data_combined.csv) containing the historical closing prices for each cryptocurrency.
+2. Module 2: Crypto Currency Data Download
+-	Downloads historical cryptocurrency price data for specified assets for the date range and apply additional transformations to align with the stock data analysis.
+-	Output: The module generates a CSV file (crypto_data_combined.csv) containing the historical closing prices for each cryptocurrency.
-3. Module 3: Initial Exploration of the data o	Explore, visualize, and analyze the combined stock and cryptocurrency data by plotting price trends, normalizing values for comparison, and calculating correlations and volatility. o	Output: Several plots to visualize the above.
+3. Module 3: Initial Exploration of the data
+-	Explore, visualize, and analyze the combined stock and cryptocurrency data by plotting price trends, normalizing values for comparison, and calculating correlations and volatility.
+-	Output: Several plots to visualize the above.
-4. Module 4: Feature Engineering and Data Preparation o	Performs feature engineering, scaling, and preparation of stock and cryptocurrency data, particularly BTC, for predictive modeling by creating lag features, rolling averages, EMAs, and volatility measures. o	Output: A combined and transformed dataset saved as combined_data.csv, containing engineered features, future BTC prices as targets, and scaled values for modeling.
+4. Module 4: Feature Engineering and Data Preparation
+-	Performs feature engineering, scaling, and preparation of stock and cryptocurrency data, particularly BTC, for predictive modeling by creating lag features, rolling averages, EMAs, and volatility measures.
+-	Output: A combined and transformed dataset saved as combined_data.csv, containing engineered features, future BTC prices as targets, and scaled values for modeling.
-5. Module 5: Model Creation and Training o	Trains multiple machine learning and time series models (Linear Regression, Random Forest, ARIMA, SARIMA) to predict Bitcoin prices at different time intervals (0, 1, 7, 14, and 28 days ahead).
-Evaluate these models using RMSE and R² metrics to determine their performance across different forecast horizons. o	Output: A summary CSV file (model_performance_summary.csv) containing the RMSE and R² values for each model and each forecast interval.
+5. Module 5: Model Creation and Training
+-	Trains multiple machine learning and time series models (Linear Regression, Random Forest, ARIMA, SARIMA) to predict Bitcoin prices at different time intervals (0, 1, 7, 14, and 28 days ahead).
+Evaluate these models using RMSE and R² metrics to determine their performance across different forecast horizons.
+-	Output: A summary CSV file (model_performance_summary.csv) containing the RMSE and R² values for each model and each forecast interval.
-6. Module 6: Model Evaluation and Visualization o	Visualizes and analyzes the performance of different models in predicting BTC prices across various time intervals by comparing RMSE and R² values. o	Output: Bar plots and heatmaps for RMSE and R² values across models and intervals, saves these visualizations as PNG files, and outputs a summary CSV file (model_performance_summary_averages.csv) showing the average performance metrics for each model.
+6. Module 6: Model Evaluation and Visualization
+-	Visualizes and analyzes the performance of different models in predicting BTC prices across various time intervals by comparing RMSE and R² values.
+-	Output: Bar plots and heatmaps for RMSE and R² values across models and intervals, saves these visualizations as PNG files, and outputs a summary CSV file (model_performance_summary_averages.csv) showing the average performance metrics for each model.
-7. Module 7: Implementing LSTM Model (Added) o	Evaluate various LSTM neural network configurations for predicting BTC prices at different time intervals. o	Output: A CSV file (lstm_config_comparison.csv) with RMSE and R² values for each LSTM configuration and target interval, alongside visualizations of RMSE and R² comparisons saved as PNG files.
+7. Module 7: Implementing LSTM Model (Added)
+-	Evaluate various LSTM neural network configurations for predicting BTC prices at different time intervals.
+-	Output: A CSV file (lstm_config_comparison.csv) with RMSE and R² values for each LSTM configuration and target interval, alongside visualizations of RMSE and R² comparisons saved as PNG files.
-8. Module 8: Evaluate Models Predictive ability o	Predicts Bitcoin prices for 2024 using SARIMA and Random Forest models, based on the performance of selected technology stock prices and previous BTC prices. o	Output: A CSV file (btc_predictions_deltas.csv) containing actual BTC prices, predictions from both models, and their deltas.
+8. Module 8: Evaluate Models Predictive ability
+-	Predicts Bitcoin prices for 2024 using SARIMA and Random Forest models, based on the performance of selected technology stock prices and previous BTC prices.
+-	Output: A CSV file (btc_predictions_deltas.csv) containing actual BTC prices, predictions from both models, and their deltas.
 It also creates visualizations comparing actual BTC prices against predictions from each model and a combined plot.
-9. Module 9: Evaluate Trading Strategy Based on Models o	Evaluates trading strategies based on SARIMA and Random Forest model predictions by simulating buy-and-sell actions of Bitcoin over a 7-day period and comparing profits or losses generated by each model. o	Output: A summary of trading performance for each model, including total amounts spent, realized gains, and percentage gain/loss, as well as the starting and ending Bitcoin prices with percentage change over the period.
+9. Module 9: Evaluate Trading Strategy Based on Models
+-	Evaluates trading strategies based on SARIMA and Random Forest model predictions by simulating buy-and-sell actions of Bitcoin over a 7-day period and comparing profits or losses generated by each model.
+-	Output: A summary of trading performance for each model, including total amounts spent, realized gains, and percentage gain/loss, as well as the starting and ending Bitcoin prices with percentage change over the period.

 **Modeling Approach**
 Models Implemented: